Temperature compensated charging helps to prolong battery life by dynamically adjusting the voltage depending on the ambient temperature.

 On the opposite end of the spectrum, batteries require a higher charge voltage in colder conditions.
 Failure to increase the voltage will undercharge the battery and limit its capacity.

-All batteries have a finite service life and will deteriorate over time.
+All batteries have a finite service life that will deteriorate over time.
 But compensating the voltage based on ambient temperature helps keep the chemical balance stable and prolong its life.

 What Are The Benefits Of Temperature Compensated Charging?

-- It reduces the risk of venting and permanent damage to cells in warm ambient temperatures
+- Reduces the risk of venting and permanent damage to cells in warm ambient temperatures

-- It ensures batteries are 100% charged in cooler conditions, which maximises UPS runtime
+- Ensures batteries are 100% charged in cooler conditions, which helps to maximise UPS runtime

 - Prolongs battery life by limiting deterioration in float charging applications

 - Limits electrolyte maintenance on flooded battery cells